WordPress Feed Widget for Website. No-code - Poper

 From WordPress to your site

-Your WordPress reviews.
-Now on your own domain.
+Your WordPress feed, now on your domain.

 wordpress.com